 Alternative Answer:

-The couple A and B, the unwed mother C, and the doctor being all involved in the simulation of birth of the newborn child, violate Rep. Act No. 7610.
-Their acts constitute child trafficking which are penalized under Article IV of said law.
+The couple A and B, the unwed mother C, and the doctor being all involved in the simulation of birth of the newborn child, violates Rep. Act No. 7610.
+Their acts constitute child trafficking, which is penalized under Article IV of said law.

 You may want to read: